Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Introduction

-The results related to quantized distributed proportional integral algorithm have been presented at the conference paper \cite{Xu2022CDC}.
-However, this paper proposes not only the quantized distributed proportional integral algorithm but also the quantized distributed gradient tracking algorithm to solve the nonconvex optimization.
-Moreover, it contains detailed proofs omitted from the conference version.
+(iii) Moreover, Theorems~\ref{thm-4} and \ref{thm-2} show that the proposed algorithms with arbitrary quantization level can still converge linearly to an exact global optimal point provided that the algorithm parameters are properly chosen.
+It is worth noting that \cite{zhao2022NIPS} proposed the BEER algorithm for distributed nonconvex optimization under compressed communication.
+Unlike the randomized compression operator used in \cite{zhao2022NIPS}, our proposed algorithms employ a uniform quantizer.
+Theorems~2 and 4 demonstrate linear convergence even for 1-bit data rate, which is the most communication-efficient.}

 The remainder of the paper is organized as follows.
-Section~\ref{sec-2} presents the problem formulation and motivation.
-In Section~\ref{sec-3} and Section~\ref{sec-4}, we propose the distributed gradient tracking and distributed proportional integral algorithms with finite data rates, and analyze their performance, respectively.
+Section~\ref{sec-2} presents the problem formulation. \LX{Section~\ref{sec-3.1} introduces an encoder--decoder scheme for quantized communication.} In Section~\ref{sec-3} and Section~\ref{sec-4}, we propose the distributed gradient tracking and distributed proportional integral algorithms with finite data rates and analyze their performance, respectively.
 Section~\ref{sec-5} presents numerical simulation examples.
 Finally, concluding remarks are offered in Section~\ref{sec-6}.
-To improve the readability, all the proofs are given in the appendix.
+To improve the readability, all the proofs are given in the appendix \footnote{\LX{Some of the results related to quantized distributed proportional integral algorithm appeared in the conference paper \cite{Xu2022CDC}.
+Further to \cite{Xu2022CDC}, this paper significantly adds new contents and analysis.
+This paper proposes not only the quantized distributed proportional integral algorithm but also the quantized distributed gradient tracking algorithm.
+Moreover, it contains detailed proofs omitted from the conference version.}}.